corda/corda-docs-portal/content/en/docs/corda-enterprise/4.6/node/setup/corda-configuration-file.md

 | openssl rsa -pubin -outform der | openssl dgst -sha256
 ```

-- Copy the public key hash that is generated and place it into the required location (e.g. in `node.conf`).
+- Copy the public key hash that is generated and place it into the required location (for example, in `node.conf`).